-My name is Wout van Dijk and I am a Post-Doctoral Researcher Associate at Universiteit Utrecht, department of Physical Geography.
+My name is Wout van Dijk and I work as a consultant at Arcadis NL at the department of Rivers, Coasts and Seas.

-I am currently working within the Vici-project of Maarten Kleinhans, 'Turning the Tide'.
-My role is to investigate the role of shoal margin collapses and their effect on the channel-shoal morphodynamics.
+I have been working for 10 years at the University, were I have done some interesting research within some bigger projects.
+Within the Vici-project of Maarten Kleinhans, 'Turning the Tide', I was involved in studying the role of shoal margin collapses and their effect on the channel-shoal morphodynamics.
 Therefore, I first studied the origin of shoal margin collapses in the Western Scheldt, and afterwards I modelled shoal margin collapses in Delft3D to study the difference in development of the system when collapses are included.
-Currently, I am studying the role of other disturbances, such as dredging and disposal on the long-term development of the system.
+Afterwards, I studied the role of other disturbances, such as dredging and disposal on the long-term development of the system.

-During my postdoc at Durham University, I was working on the Changing Water Cycle project - Model the architecture of the palaeochannel aquifer system, constrained by data from the northwestern Indo-Gangetic Plains, to develop a regional-scale understanding of aquifer geometry, the degree of connectivity within the system, and its likely evolution over Holocene time scales.
+During my postdoc at Durham University, I was involved in the Changing Water Cycle project - Model the architecture of the palaeochannel aquifer system, constrained by data from the northwestern Indo-Gangetic Plains, to develop a regional-scale understanding of aquifer geometry, the degree of connectivity within the system, and its likely evolution over Holocene time scales.

-During my PhD-research I was working on how meandering rivers can form in a laboratory, which I started in April 2009 and ended 5th of July 2013.
+For my PhD-research I studied how meandering rivers can form in a laboratory.
 Earlier experiments failed to reproduce sustainable meandering.
 The question is to what extent this is due to scaling problems and to what extent it reflects our limited understanding.
 We simulates several river patterns by varying discharge regime and adding vegetation or cohesive fines to the experiments.
 Our experiments represents a gravel-bed river.
 A very nice example of a gravel-bed meandering river is the river Allier in France (in reserve naturelle Val d'Allier).

-May 2016 - present: Post-doctoral Research Associate at the department of Physical Geography, Universiteit Utrecht
+May 2016 - April 2019: Post-doctoral Research Associate at the department of Physical Geography, Universiteit Utrecht

 Oct 2013 - Feb 2016: Post-doctoral Research Associate at the department of Geography, Durham University